Phyllis Nagy

 Phyllis Nagy (/nɑːʒ/ NAHZH; born November 7, 1962) is an American theatre and film director, screenwriter and playwright.
 In 2006, Nagy was nominated for the Primetime Emmy Award for writing and directing Mrs. Harris (2005), her screen debut.
-In 2016, Nagy received an Academy Award nomination, among numerous other accolades, for Best Adapted Screenplay for the 2015 film Carol.
+In 2016, Nagy was nominated for an Academy Award for Best Adapted Screenplay, among numerous other accolades, for the 2015 film Carol.

 Life and career

 Nagy was born in New York City and moved to London in 1992, where her playwriting career began in earnest at the Royal Court Theatre under the artistic direction of Stephen Daldry for whom she served as the Royal Court's writer-in-residence in the mid-1990s.